Kung Pao Shrimp

 Ingredients used to make the Kung Pao Sauce.

-Most of the amazing flavors of kung pao come from the sauce.
-It’s a simple combination of soy sauce, Chinese black vinegar, sesame oil, sugar, and cornstarch, which honestly, may already be in your pantry!
+Most of the amazing flavors in kung pao come from the sauce.
+It’s a simple blend of soy sauce, Chinese black vinegar, sesame oil, sugar, and cornstarch—ingredients that you probably already have in your pantry!

-The ingredient that makes my kung pao sauce unique and flavorful is sweet soy sauce.
-It’s a thick, sweet, and salty condiment that’s commonly used in Indonesian cuisine.
+What makes my kung pao sauce stand out is the addition of sweet soy sauce.
+It’s a thick, sweet, and salty condiment often used in Indonesian cuisine.

-I use the ABC brand Kecap Manis from Indonesia, but a good alternative to this is Thai sweet soy sauce.
-You can easily find them at Asian stores and you can also order online.
+I love using the ABC brand Kecap Manis from Indonesia, but if you can’t find it, Thai sweet soy sauce is a great alternative.
+You can usually find them at Asian stores, or you can easily order them online.

 • Veggies.
 If bell peppers aren’t enough, add in other veggies like broccoli, bok choy, or mushrooms for added texture and nutrition.